Updated: May 30, 2023

 - Higher management

-Owing to DTAs, NHR residents in Portugal are fairly exempt from taxation.
+Owing to DTAs, NHR tax residents in Portugal are fairly tax exempt.
 If a resident is receiving income from a country that has a double taxation agreement with Portugal, then they will not be taxed in Portugal.

 Employment income tax

-Under the NHR tax regime in Portugal, foreign source income is exempted from tax or is taxed at a low rate of 20 percent if it comes under the list of qualified professions.
+Under the NHR tax regime in Portugal, foreign source income is tax exempt or is taxed at a low rate of 20 percent if it comes under the list of qualified professions.

 Self-employment income tax